URBREATH/15-minutes-city/README.md

 - The tool uses either **OpenStreetMap (OSM)** or **costum data** as its data source.
 - Calculates travel time to **POIs** by walking or biking.
-- The tool measures accessibility to **9 fixed categories of POIs**, configurable via the `config/osm_categories_tag.json` file.
+- The tool measures accessibility to **9 fixed categories of OSM POIs**, configurable via the `config/osm_categories_tag.json` file.
 Each category corresponds to one or more OSM tags and values, which can be modified or extended.

 | poi_category_osm name     | poi_category_osm |
 |---------------------------|------------------|